 To use the calculator, a community must have some standard details about the project – the number of units, square footage of commercial space, linear feet of road, for instance.
 Based on these inputs, the ND2C will return an estimate of the net present value of the project over 30 years.

 Please use the instructions provided here for further guidance on how to use the ND2C, interpreting the results, and other tips and tricks for using the Calculator.
+For the advanced version, please refer to these instructions.
 To review the underlying numbers and assumptions behind the ND2C, please refer to the Figures and Assumption sheet here.

 Supporting efforts include: